dhathry/COGS18.github.io/assets/intro/syllabus.md

 Detailed instruction for software installations/access will be listed on the course website and provided across week 1 coding labs.
 All of the software is freely-available for download.

-Note: If you do not have consistent access to the technology needed, please use the form below to request a loaner laptop: [https://eforms.ucsd.edu/view.php?id=490887](https://eforms.ucsd.edu/view.php?id=490887).
-(For any issues that you may have, please email vcsa@ucsd.edu and they will work to assist you.)
+Note: If you do not have consistent access to the technology needed, please use [this form to request a loaner laptop](https://support.ucsd.edu/students?id=sc_cat_item&sys_id=841055f31b0aa51072c3a6c1b24bcb96).
+If you have questions you can email techlending@ucsd.edu

 ---